CocoaPress/docs/docs/Advanced/Troubleshooting.md

 When a thermistor (temperature sensor) for the extruder is disconnected, the display on the homepage may show one temperature value as being -65C.
 Preheating your Cocoa Cores will cause a MIN_TEMP error as listed [above](#the-printer-is-reporting-min_temp-and-not-letting-me-print).

+This can be a wire plugged into the wrong port (verify the connectors match the Assembly Manual), or a crushed wire.
+For further assistance please join our Discord and open a ticket, or email support.

 ## Extrusion & Printing Troubleshooting

 ### First Layer Height Issues